Halokavod/alx-system_engineering-devops/0x00-shell_basics/README.md

 5.This script displays current directory contents 6.This script creates a directory in the /tmp/ directory 7.This script moves a file
 8.This script is used to delete betty
+9.This script is used to delete a directory